Farmingdale State College

-The State University of New York at Farmingdale (Farmingdale State College or SUNY Farmingdale) is a public college in East Farmingdale, New York.
+The State University of New York at Farmingdale (Farmingdale State College or SUNY Farmingdale) is a public college in East Farmingdale, New York, United States.
 It is part of the State University of New York.
-The college was chartered in 1912 as a school of applied agriculture under the name of New York State School Of Agriculture on Long Island.
-As of the fall semester of 2016, Farmingdale State College had an enrollment of 9,237.
+The college was chartered in 1912 as a school of applied agriculture under the name of "New York State School Of Agriculture on Long Island".